 GGS Peer Mentoring

-Found a new peer mentoring group or become a member of the four already existing peer mentoring groups of the GGS:
+Found a new peer mentoring group or become a member of the three existing peer mentoring groups of the GGS:

 Empirical Educational and Social Research

 Peer support through expertise, practice and methodological competence

 Science Mentoring at the JLU Giessen

 |The Peer Mentoring Programme is supported by the Women’s Rights and Equal Opportunities Commissioner of the Justus Liebig University Giessen.||

 |Since 2019, the Faculty 03 of the Justus Liebig University Giessen supports the Peer Mentoring Program with financial resources.
 We thank for the support.|

 Peer Mentoring is a form of career advancement which focusses on self-organisation, networking and mutual support of junior scientists of a similar status.
 Based on self-initiative and on an interdisciplinary basis, they join forces to form peer mentoring groups in order to create a common network connecting people and/or institutions and in order to achieve, through appropriate measures, qualifications which are decisive for a career development.

 Please compare the article about the GGS Peer Mentoring Programme in Hedwig!